 2201 C St NW, Washington, DC 20520

 Housing over 300 beautiful guest rooms as well as over 27,000 square feet of meeting and event space including the Moretti Grand Ballroom.
-There is also over 10,000 square feet of outdoor terrace space to host events.
+There are also over 10,000 square feet of outdoor terrace space to host events.

 Perhaps second only to the top of the Washington Monument, the Top of the Gate may have the best panoramic view of DC.
 Enjoy a drink at this rooftop bar and lounge and take in the views of the Kennedy Center, the Potomac River, the Washington Monument, and the rest of the Washington D.C. skyline.